 As the Colonia Güell was founded, the house was restored and became the local residence of the Güell family.
 Arguably, Francesc Berenguer i Mestres was in charge of the alterations.
 Therefore, you’ll see some characteristic elements of Catalan farmhouses, such as the door, the sunroom gallery, and the sundial on the main façade.

 During the civil war, the mansion housed the town hall.

 Attached to the farmhouse is the small chapel.
 This is where the service took place pending the completion of Gaudí’s crypt.

 Recinto Industrial, the Industrial Plant

 Construction of the factory began immediately in 1890.
-Only one year later, the first building was ready for housing the production.
+Only one year later, the first building was ready for housing production.
 Eventually, further buildings, foreseen for drying, tinting, and other production processes, were completed.

 The design of the factory is attributed to Ferran Alsina, a textile technician and inventor, who had already worked for Eusebi Güell in the old Vapor Vell de Sants factory in Barcelona.